What is the Three Fund Portfolio? The three-fund portfolio is a lazy portfolio that consists of …

-- Bill Schultheis’ investment portfolio allocates and bets on value stocks (20%).
-Historically, value stocks have outperformed growth stocks.
+- Bill Schultheis’ investment portfolio allocates 20% to value-stocks.
+Value stocks have historically outperformed growth stocks.

-- The Coffeehouse index portfolio is a “sleep-well” portfolio.
+- The Coffeehouse portfolio is a “sleep-well” portfolio.
 It is less risky than the overall market due to its 40% bond allocation.

 - The portfolio has excellent diversification within the U.S.